 - Correct asymmetrical breasts

 - Restore the body’s shape after a mastectomy

 Breast Lift vs. Breast Augmentation

-During breast augmentation your surgeon can reshape and resize the breasts by placing implants.
-But while breast augmentation is the right choice for fuller and more voluptuous breasts, it cannot correct breast sag.
+During breast augmentation, your surgeon can reshape and resize the breasts by placing implants.
+But while breast augmentation may be the right choice for fuller and more attractive breasts, it cannot correct breast sag.
 In fact, breast implants can sometimes worsen the appearance breast sag.

 A lift, however, can raise the breasts and restore a more youthful shape by tightening the surrounding tissue and removing excess skin.
 Breast lift can also resize overly large or stretched out nipples and areolas and move them to a more natural-looking position on the breast mound.
 Pregnancy, weight fluctuations and genetics are all factors that can lead to loss of your skin’s elasticity.
 Breast lift surgery can make you feel years younger by making your breasts appear perkier.